american citizen greatness

 • Ensure fairness in low-wage sectors such as agriculture and hospitality.

-The Work Visa & Employment Levy, Foreign Worker Payroll Levy, and Employee Remittance Levy operate within a 4-Tier Salary Structure (< $35K, $35K–$60K, $60K–$100K, > $100K).
-Rates for workers under $35K remain constant to protect industries where U.S. citizens are less likely to participate.
+The Work Visa & Employment Levy, Foreign Worker Payroll Levy, and Employee Remittance Levy operate within a 4-Tier Salary Structure (< $37K**, **$37K–$63K**, **$63K–$105K**, **> $105K; adjusted for 2025 inflation).
+Rates for workers under $37K remain constant to protect industries where U.S. citizens are less likely to participate.

 Additionally, the Offshoring Levy addresses remote foreign hiring.
-Undocumented workers (~5.7M, Pew 2024) are excluded due to untrackability.
+Undocumented workers (~14M, updated Pew 2025 estimates) are excluded due to untrackability.
 This assessment models the framework’s application across visas, green cards, humanitarian pathways, offshore employees, and international student enrollment.

-It projects impacts on ~32 million documented workers and students between 2025 and 2028, estimating both the tax revenues generated and the number of jobs transitioned back to U.S. citizens, assuming only 40% of non-citizen labor and academia slots return to qualified U.S. citizens over the period (via a 50% overall reduction in foreign reliance, with 80% replacement by U.S. workers).
+It projects impacts on ~32.6 million documented workers and students between 2026 and 2029, estimating both the tax revenues generated and the number of jobs transitioned back to qualified U.S. citizen workers, assuming a 50% overall reduction in corporate reliance on legal non-citizen labor and students over the period, with 80% of those positions filled by qualified U.S. citizen workers (yielding ~13 million restored jobs and educational opportunities).

 The results demonstrate the proposal’s potential to fund continuous workforce training and reduce long-term dependence on foreign labor.